-(40) Copies of current conflict of interest forms from all incumbent or recently incumbent officers, members of the boards of directors or trustees and senior managers, including the medical directors, of the transacting parties on a form acceptable to the attorney general; "incumbent or recently incumbent" means those individuals holding the position at the time the application is submitted and any individual who held a similar position within one year prior to the application's acceptance;
+(43) Copies of any impact analysis for the affected communities both before conversion and after proposed conversion, including benefits to the community, economic impact, and staffing; (44) Copies of current conflict of interest forms from all incumbent or recently incumbent officers, directors, members of the boards of directors or trustees, and senior management and the medical directors of the transacting parties on a form acceptable to the department of attorney general;

-(41) If the acquiror is a for profit corporation that has acquired a not for profit hospital under the provisions of this chapter, the application shall also include a complete statement of performance during the preceding one year with regard to the terms and conditions of approval of conversion and each projection, plan, or description submitted as part of the application for any conversion completed under an application submitted pursuant to this section and made a part of an approval for the conversion pursuant to § 23-17.14-7, 23-17.14-8 or 23-14.14-19;
+1 (45) If the acquiror is a for-profit corporation that has acquired a not-for-profit hospital 2 under the provisions of this chapter, the application shall also include a complete statement of 3 performance during the preceding one year with regard to the terms and conditions of approval of 4 conversion and each projection, plan, or description submitted as part of the application for any 5 conversion completed under an application submitted pursuant to this section and made a part of an approval for the conversion pursuant to § 23-17.14-7, § 23-17.14-8, or § 23-17.14-19; and 6 a form for each of the three (3) years prior to the submission of the application.
+8

-33 (42) Copies of IRS Form 990 for any transacting party required by federal law to file such 34 a form for each of the three (3) years prior to the submission of the application.
+(46) Copies of IRS Form 990 for any transacting party required by federal law to file such

-(b) Two (2) copies of the initial application shall be provided to each of the department of health and department of the attorney general simultaneously by United States mail, certified, return receipt requested.
-Filings may be submitted electronically if acceptable to the department of health and/or attorney general.
+9 (b) Two (2) copies of the initial application shall be provided to each of the department of 10 health and department of the attorney general simultaneously by United States mail, certified, return 11 receipt requested.
+Filings may be submitted electronically if acceptable to the department of health 12 and/or attorney general.

-5 (c) Except for information determined by the attorney general in accordance with § 23-6 17.14-32 to be confidential and/or proprietary, or otherwise required by law to be maintained as 7 confidential, the initial application and supporting documentation shall be considered public 8 records and shall be available for inspection upon request.
+13 (c) Except for information determined by the attorney general in accordance with § 23-14 17.14-32 to be confidential and/or proprietary, or otherwise required by law to be maintained as 15 confidential, the initial application and supporting documentation shall be considered public 16 records and shall be available for inspection upon request.

 23-17.14-7.
-Review process of the department of attorney general and the department of health and review criteria by department of attorney general.
+Review process of the department of attorney general and the department 18 of health and review criteria by department of attorney general.

-(a) The department of attorney general shall review all conversions involving a hospital in which one or more of the transacting parties involves a for-profit corporation as the acquiror and a not-for-profit corporation as the acquiree.
+19 (a) The department of attorney general shall review all conversions involving a hospital in 20 which one or more of the transacting parties involves a for-profit corporation and/or a not-for-profit 21 corporation.

-(b) In reviewing proposed conversions in accordance with this section and § 23-17.14-10, the department of attorney general and department of health shall adhere to the following process: (1) Within thirty (30) days after receipt of an initial application, the department of attorney general and department of health shall jointly advise the applicant, in writing, whether the application is complete, and, if not, shall specify all additional information the applicant is required to provide;
+22 (b) In reviewing proposed conversions in accordance with this section and § 23-17.14-10, 23 the department of attorney general and department of health shall adhere to the following process: 24 (1) Within thirty (30) days after receipt of an initial application, the department of attorney 25 general and department of health shall jointly advise the applicant, in writing, whether the 26 application is complete, and, if not, shall specify all additional information the applicant is required 27 to provide;